AdrianBaugh/PetSittingService/web/docs/webpack.config.md

   searchPlaylists: path.resolve(__dirname, 'src', 'pages', 'searchPlaylists.js'),
 },
 ```
 These are the entry points for the application.
 Each entry point represents a separate JavaScript file that serves as the starting point for creating the bundles.
-When you want to link a new js file in html
+When you want to link a new js file in html,
 this section shall be appended with info pointing to the new js file.